 Dammed to Extinction?

 The National Oceanic and Atmospheric Administration has recently recognized that these orcas live on the brink of extinction, and have designated them as a “Species in the Spotlight,” in need of swift recovery efforts.
 Restoring healthy rivers and abundant wild salmon runs is one of the best actions we can take to help the Southern Residents.
 As well as reducing salmon populations, old, decrepit, “deadbeat” dams can also cause other issues, like pollution and habitat degradation, and have a huge economic cost to upgrade and maintain.
-The changes caused by dams can have irreversible consequences for river ecosystems, our oceans, and the whales and dolphins who live there.
+The changes caused by dams can have irreversible consequences for our oceans, and the whales and dolphins who live there.
 The human race has reshaped and altered the flow of rivers, and in doing so has caused many of these unintended changes to river ecosystems.